kravchenya/LomographyStore/README.md

 ### Notes

 This project was created bases on a [course](https://www.linkedin.com/learning/building-a-web-application-on-microsoft-azure) by  Matt Milner on LinkedIn Learning.
-In addition to the course I refactored the code, wrote unit tests, introduced docker containers and added their support in ARM templates
+In addition to the course I refactored the code, wrote unit tests, introduced docker containers and added their support to ARM templates